Panna Tiger Reserve spread over 1645 sq km

 was carved out of the hunting reserves of the erstwhile Panna, Chattarpur, and Bijawar states.
 Panna was accorded sanctuary status in 1975 and upgraded to a national park in 1981.

 In 1994, it became India’s 22nd Tiger Reserve.
 Panna is situated at the junction of the Gangetic plains and the Deccan peninsula.
 The Panna hills provide the catchment area for the Ken River, which is the lifeline of the park.

-It is predominantly an open forest, offering great opportunity to see the Tiger and other mammals.
-It also supports closed canopy forests, open forest with short grass and undercover, open Savannah woodlands which reflect sub Saharan habitats, tall grasslands and degraded scrub.
+It is predominantly an open forest, offering a great opportunity to see the Tiger and other mammals.
+It also supports closed canopy forests, open forests with short grass, and undercover, open Savannah woodlands which reflect sub-Saharan habitats, tall grasslands, and degraded scrub.

 Dry Decidious Forest with prominent Teak Vegetation

 Leopard, Tiger, Sloth Bear, Striped Hyena, Rusty Spotted Cat, Crocodile, Ghariyal, Wild Dogs and Smaller Cats

 Sulphur Bellied Warbler, Himalayan Griffon Vulture, Eurasian Eagle Owl, Stork Billed Kingfisher